Ample completions of OMs and CUOMs: Ample completions of CUOMs

 \begin{proof} (i)$\Rightarrow$(ii): This trivially follows from the definitions of UOMs and CUOMs.

-(ii)$\Rightarrow$(iii): From Proposition \ref{carriers} it follows that the half-carriers $N^+_i(G)$ and $N^-_i(G)$ of a COM $G$ are COMs.
+(ii)$\Rightarrow$(iii): From Proposition \ref{carriers} it follows that the half-carriers $N^+_i(G)$ and $N^-_i(G)$ of the tope graph of a COM $G$ are tope graphs of COMs.
 By the definition of half-carriers, each face $\F(Y)$ of a half-carrier, say of $N^+_i(G)$, is properly contained in a facet $\F(X)$ of the carrier $N_i(G)$.
 Then $\F(X)$ is a facet of $G$.
-Thus $\F(X)$ is a UOM and $\F(Y)$ is a cube.
-A COM in which all faces are cubes is ample because it satisfies (IC).
+Thus $\F(X)$ is a tope graph of a UOM and $\F(Y)$ is a cube.
+The tope graph of a COM in which all faces are cubes is ample because it satisfies (IC).
 This proves that all half-carriers of $G$ are ample.